alexishuf/pdfa-gs-converter/README.md

 This is a no-configuration converter from any PDF file into a PDF/A A-1b (using PDF 1.4 format).
 The metadata for `Title` and `Creator` come from the plain PDF tags `Title`and `Author`.

-Any feature in the PDF that is not allied in PDF/A is removed to ensure PDF/A conformance.
+Any feature in the PDF that is not allowed in PDF/A is removed to ensure PDF/A conformance.
 Ghostscript will output warning for each occurrence of these featured in the input PDF.
 When converting a thesis PDF file, the most frequently features dropped by Ghostscript will likely be the PDF annotations (used among other thing to create hyperlinks).

 PDF/A requires that not only fonts, but also color profiles be defined and embedded.
 To provide a configuration-free experience, sRGB is chosen as the profile (the `srgb.icc` file comes from Ghostscript 9.53.2 distribution).